 The project is has an active development team addressing bugs and continuously improving the virtual keyboard.

-While there is no swipe typing, the predictive suggestions are solid speeding up text entry and helping make corrections.
+While there is no swipe or gesture typing, the predictive suggestions are solid speeding up text entry and helping make corrections.

 You’ll also find all the base-level features: